-- (f) Non-college credit certificate: An organized curriculum of study of any length that is offered for non-college credit (as measured through clock hours, continuing education units, competency exams, etc.) that leads to specific educational or occupational goals and for which the College awards a certificate or diploma upon completion. - (3) Process for new degree program authorization. - (a) The Provost, in consultation with the faculty, will determine new degree programs to explore for implementation over the period covered by the university College's strategic plan and the university workannual accountability plan.
-The Provost will choose to direct development of a new academic degree program pre-proposal, which will be submitted for review to the academic program coordination workgroup established by the State University System CAVP (Council of Academic Vice Presidents), pursuant to Florida Board of Governors Regulation 8.004.
-Proposals to explore implementation of a new degree program can be initiated by either groups of faculty or the Provost.
-The Provost will determine whether and when to include exploration of new programs in the New College of Florida work plan.
-Proposals for exploration must be consistent with the Strategic Plan for New College of Florida. - (b) Following the review by the CAVP academic program coordination workgroup, the Provost will determine whether and when to include the proposed degree program in the one-year category on the College's annual accountability plan.
+- (f) Non-college credit certificate: An organized curriculum of study of any length that is offered for non-college credit (as measured through clock hours, continuing education units, competency exams, etc.) that leads to specific educational or occupational goals and for which the College awards a certificate or diploma upon completion. - (3) Process for new degree program authorization. - (a) The Provost, in consultation with the faculty, will determine new degree programs to explore for implementation over the period covered by the College's strategic plan and annual accountability plan.
+The Provost will choose to direct development of a new academic degree program preproposal, which will be submitted for review to the academic program coordination workgroup established by the State University System CAVP (Council of Academic Vice Presidents), pursuant to Florida Board of Governors Regulation 8.004. - (b) Following the review by the CAVP academic program coordination workgroup, the Provost will determine whether and when to include the proposed degree program in the one-year category on the College's annual accountability plan.
 The Provost will then determine whether to direct the development of a new degree program proposal.
 The proposal, which adopts the common State University System new degree proposal format, shall address the following criteria: - i.
 Institutional and State-Level Accountability - 1.
 Program goals are aligned with SUS strategic plan goals, NCF's mission, and NCF's strategic planning goals.
 Program goals relate to institutional strengths, and the program is consistent with the program list provided in NCF's annual accountability plan. - 2.
 There is a need for more individuals to be educated in the program.
 Estimate the headcount and full-time equivalent enrollment in the program, and indicate steps to be taken to achieve a diverse student body.
 Consider whether similar programs are offered at other postsecondary institutions in Florida and what impact, if any, such programs may have on the proposed program. - 3.
 Identify programs with a substantially similar curriculum at private or public state universities in Florida and investigate the potential impact on those programs.
 Document any discussions on opportunities for collaboration with the affected university and substantiate the need for duplication.
-If a program with a substantially similar curriculum exists at a historically black university in the State University System, determine whether the proposed program may adversely affect that university's ability to achieve or maintain student diversity in its existing program.
+If a program with a substantially similar curriculum exists at a historically black university in the State University System, determine whether the proposed program may adversely affect that university's ability to achieve or maintain student diversity in its existing program. - 4.
+Provide a complete budget for the program that is comparable in cost to similar existing programs.
+The budget shall reflect the purpose of the proposal and provide evidence that, in the event resources within the institution are redirected to support the new program, such a redirection will not have an unjustified negative impact on other programs.